Irish Freedom Party: Elections

-In advance of the European Parliament election, the party reportedly "botched their [party registration] application" by failing to "tick its own box".
+In advance of the 2019 European Parliament election, the party reportedly "botched their [party registration] application" by failing to "tick its own box".
 Hermann Kelly admitted their application was rejected because of a mistake made by the party and that it would need to resubmit the form.
 As a result, it was not registered as a political party before the deadline for nominations in the 2019 European elections (15 April 2019), and so candidates it had planned to put forward under the Irish Freedom Party name had to list themselves as independents.
 Hermann Kelly ran in the Dublin constituency, while party chairperson Dolores Cahill ran in the South constituency.
 Neither candidate was elected, with party leader Herman Kelly receiving 2,441 (0.67%) first preference votes, and Cahill receiving 10,582 (1.47%) first preference votes.
 The party's registration was subsequently completed, and the Irish Freedom Party (IFP) was included on the Register of Political Parties as of 13 June 2019.

 The Irish Freedom Party contested its first election as a registered political party in the 2019 Wexford by-election, running Melissa O'Neill, a former member of Sinn Féin who served on Kilkenny County Council from 2014 to 2019.
 She received 489 (1.2%) first preference votes and was eliminated on the first count.

 Party member Conor Rafferty ran in Mid Ulster in the 2019 UK General Election, as an independent since the party is unregistered in Northern Ireland, receiving 690 votes (1.5%).

-The party fielded 11 candidates in the 2020 Irish general election, with none being elected, and candidates achieving a share of first preference votes between 0.19% (119 votes) and 2.06% (956 votes) in their respective constituencies.
+The party fielded 11 candidates in the 2020 Irish general election, with none being elected.
+Candidates received a share of first preference votes between 0.19% (119 votes) and 2.06% (956 votes) in their respective constituencies.
 Party chairperson Dolores Cahill came second-last in the Tipperary constituency with 0.6% of first preference votes (521 votes).
-The best performing candidate of the party was Ben Gilroy in Dublin Bay North, who received 771 first preference votes.

 In March 2021, Cahill was asked to leave her position in the party and resigned as party chairperson.
 In July of that year she went on to stand unsuccessfully as a non-party candidate, in the 2021 Dublin Bay South by-election, receiving 0.6% of first preference votes (169 votes).

+The party fielded 3 candidates in the 2024 European Parliament elections, with none being elected.
+Candidates received 29,709 (1.7%) first preference votes.
+Party leader Hermann Kelly asked the "archdruid of Tara and Ireland" Michael McGrath, a former Nazi, to run for the party in Kilkenny but he declined the offer and instead ran as an independent (winning just 52 votes).

+In the 2024 Irish local elections, the party got its first elected representative when Glen Moore was elected to South Dublin County Council for the Palmerstown-Fonthill area.
+However, in a Tweet dated to February 2025, Moore stated that he had resigned from the party citing disagreements with Herman Kelly's leadership and encouraging remaining members to join "other political parties that represent their values".